John Tenta: Illness, death and legacy

+Persona outside the ring

+Despite Tenta's angry behavior in the ring and being a brutal monster heel who sent wrestlers to the hospital, Bret "The Hitman" Hart stated that Tenta's persona was completely different from his in-ring persona.
+According to Hart, he was a very quiet man and extremely polite.
+In fact, he called wrestlers "sir" and "ma'am": "For me, John Tenta - Earthquake.
+When he first came in, he was this massive 6’ 8’’ 450-pound guy yet he was this quiet, demure gentle giant who said please and thank you to everyone and called everyone 'sir.'

+He came in and was pushed as this brutal monster heel, who sent everyone to the hospital and put Hogan down on television, which upset millions of kids.
+Yet backstage, John hated being a heel.
+He loved children and he loved playing with them and having them sit on his knee, yet when he would go to airports and have kids crying and running away from him, it actually really upset him!

+When Quake turned face in 1992, the world saw the real John Tenta.
+The smile when he would come to the ring, the cheers he got from everyone and when the kids finally saw him as a good guy, it warmed his heart.
+When he won the tag titles, the look of elation on his face was so pure and genuine.
+When he finally got to be the good guy outside the ring, he really loved the reaction he got and backstage everyone in the back respected the hell out of John and we were all crushed when he passed away." - Bret HartAccording to some sumo publications, former sumo wrestlers rejected what Kasugano said about Tenta.
+Many wrestlers stated that Kasugano pushed him over his limit and that he was always very friendly to those around him.

 Other media

 John Tenta's professional wrestling career garnered him appearances in several video games.
 In 1991, Tenta as Earthquake was portrayed as a feature character in Technos' popular arcade video game WWF WrestleFest.
 He was also included in the 1992 home video game WWF Super WrestleMania by LJN for the Super Nintendo Entertainment System (he wasn't in the Sega Genesis version).
 In 2004, the Japanese video game developer Spike released King of Colosseum II, a puroresu-wrestling game for PlayStation 2 that featured Tenta as a playable character; it was a Japan-only release.
 On April 14, 2009, Tenta was announced as downloadable content for WWE SmackDown vs. Raw 2009 which was released April 16, 2009.
 On February 23, 2016, he along with Typhoon appeared as downloadable content for WWE 2K16.
 He also appeared in WWE 2K17 as well as WWE 2K18 along with Typhoon.